openapi/openapi/README.md

 ## Next

-- [ ] headers into params to camel case, and into request to cebab case
 - [ ] enums into parameters
+- [ ] imports in request by files and one
 - [ ] api.yml

 ## Install